-Although the Honors College is a multifaceted program, the heart of the experience is the academic component.
-The academic program has a specific curriculum that represents about a quarter of the overall credits students will take prior to graduation.
-Most, if not all, of these credits will meet other requirements for the student's major or Core Curriculum.
-In addition to the coursework, honors students are expected to pursue academic excellence, uphold high standards of student conduct, and be active participants in the honors community.
+Although the Honors College is a multifaceted program, the heart of the experience is the academic component embodied in the honors curriculum.
+Most, if not all, of these honors credits will "double count" to meet other requirements for the student's major, minor, or general education.
+In addition to the coursework, honors students are expected to pursue academic excellence, uphold high standards of student conduct, and be engaged participants in the honors community.
 Complete details about expectations for honors students is found in the Honors Student Handbook.

-Beginning in Fall 2018 honors students will have two curriculuar options.
-Most students will aim to complete the 27-credit Highlander Honors Scholar curriculum, which results in the highest academic distinction bestowed on undergraduates at Radford University.
-However, some students are admitted to honors after they have already earned a large number of college credits.
+Honors students have two curriculuar options.
+Most students complete the 27-credit Highlander Honors Scholar curriculum, which is the highest academic distinction bestowed on undergraduates at Radford University.
+Some students are admitted to honors after they have already earned a large number of college credits.
 These students may elect to pursue the 15-credit Highlander Honors Distinction.
-This curriculum allows students to access the benefits of honors while maintaining a shorter timeline to graduation.
+This curriculum allows students to access the benefits of the Honors College while maintaining a shorter timeline to graduation.
 Please discuss these options with your honors advisor, the associate director, or the director.

 Honors Student Handbook